How to Create a Powerful Brand Story

 What good is defining your brand story if you don’t know how to present it in a way that people will read and remember?

 As we mentioned earlier, pieces of your story should be present throughout your marketing materials, UX copy, and internal communications.
+You can include your story details in your slides templates for Google Slides which will customize them to suit your needs when you use them.
 In addition, the story lives in its complete, contiguous form somewhere accessible.

 If a coworker asks you where to find the brand story, you should be able to tell them.